joshuaoliver/mydashboard/docs/CONVEX_ENV_SETUP.md

 ## FAQ

-**Q: Do I need a .env.local file?**
-A: No!
-Since we're using Convex actions for all external API calls, the environment variables only need to be set in Convex (not in your local project).
-The frontend never directly accesses these secrets.

 **Q: What if I change the environment variables?**
 A: You'll need to redeploy your Convex functions.
 If using `npx convex dev`, it should auto-reload.
 Otherwise, run the dev command again.